20 Sep Fictional Places That Exist In Real Life

 Danvers State Hospital in Massachusetts, USA – AKA Batman’s Arkham Asylum

-If you like to comfort yourself by thinking that terrifyingly creepy places like Batman’s Arkham Asylum only exist in fiction, do not visit the Danvers State Hospital in Massachusetts.
+If you like to comfort yourself by thinking that terrifyingly creepy places only exist in fiction, do not visit the Danvers State Hospital in Massachusetts.
 While you may not find The Joker wandering around, the architecture alone, especially on a crisp, foggy morning, will do plenty to make the hair on your arms stand straight up.

 Petra, Jordan – AKA Canyon City (Indiana Jones and the Last Crusade)

-You may have thought that this iconic scene was all just fiction, but the scene is modeled after an actual ancient city that was carved into the rocks of the city of Petra in Jordan.
+You may have thought that this iconic scene was all just fiction, but don’t you worry.
+The scene is modeled after an actual ancient city that was carved into the rocks of the city of Petra in Jordan.
 Venture out here and experience the ancient city of Petra.

 Forks, Washington, USA (Twilight)

 Is that a sparkle in your eye or are you just thinking of Edward Cullen?
 The setting of the hit book series Twilight is a real place.
-Travel to the actual Forks, Washington and enjoy the rainy weather, the beautiful wildlife and keep an eye out for anyone who sparkles on the rare occasion that the sun does shine.
+Travel to the actual Forks and enjoy the rainy weather, the beautiful wildlife and keep an eye out for anyone who sparkles on the rare occasion of sunshine.

 The Oheka Castle in Huntington, NY, USA – AKA West Egg (The Great Gatsby)

-In 1919, The Oheka Castle was built and at the time, this was the second largest residence ever built in America.
-It is said that F. Scott Fitzgerald was so inspired by this home and its sprawling landscapes that he used it as his inspiration for his now classic novel, The Great Gatsby.
+In 1919, The Oheka Castle was built and at the time was the second-largest residence ever built in America.
+It is said that F. Scott Fitzgerald was so inspired by this home and its sprawling landscapes that he used it as his inspiration for his now-classic novel, The Great Gatsby.
 The man who lived there, Otto Herman Khan, was known for his lavish parties and celebrity connections.
 Sound familiar?

 Ready to start packing?
 We know we are!